grafana/loki/docs/sources/operations/query-fairness/_index.md

 executes a query without any further controls, all of its sub-queries are enqueued to the first level queue.

 However, tenant queues can also have sub-queues.
-When a task (sub-request) is dequeued, the dequeuing algorithm of the queue picks a task round robin across the first level (local queue) and all its sub-queues.
+When a querier dequeues the next item from a tenant queue for it to be processed, the algorithm returns a sub-query round robin across the first level (local queue) and all it's sub-queues.

 ![Hierarchical queues](./hierarchical-queues.png)